npfs/npfs.github.io/cca.md

 ![][URN_cancel_confirm]

-You can now proceed with a fresh assessment of the patient.
+You can now continue  with another assessment of the patient.

 Clicking Restart will return you to the main screen.